Espalier: how to espalier fruit trees

-The clean lines of a beautifully espaliered fruit tree is a thing of beauty in winter.
+The clean lines of a beautifully espaliered fruit tree is a thing of beauty.
 Chris and Sarah Pike of Branch Nurseries are the masters of this art, and advise on training and pruning.
 Words by Lia Leendertz, photographs by Andrew Montgomery

 How to espalier fruit trees

-Follow Chris’s step-by-step guide and learn how to create your own trained fruit trees.
+Follow Chris’s step-by-step guide and learn how to create your own espalier fruit trees.

 This shape takes a minimum of three years to form.
 “This is a good shape because you are breaking the vertical plane twice, each time halving the sap and slowing the whole tree down,” says Chris.
 “There is less chance of one limb taking over, or of the whole thing going out of control.”

 Two or three years for this espalier.
 “A brilliant, simple shape.
 Great planted either side of a path and grown over to make a free-standing arch.”

 Minimum three years.
 “Here again the central stem is broken so it’s a lovely, easily managed espalier shape once it is set.”

 Belgian fence or croisillon